2007 Chrysler Town & Country Reviews

 With Stow 'n Go seating, the headrests don't need to be removed in order to fold down the seats.
 When the second-row seats are upright, two storage bins with integrated lids provide additional storage space.
 Standard cargo net bags adjust to fit each storage bin.
 Split-bench tailgate seating is made possible by flipping the third-row seat rearward.

-The second-row seats move fore and aft 100 millimeters, recline up to 40 degrees and have 13 positions.
+The second-row seats move fore and aft about four inches, recline up to 40 degrees and have 13 positions.
 The third-row seatbacks recline up to 39 degrees and feature 12 positions.
 By pulling a single strap, the second-row seat tumbles out of the way for entry to the third row.

 Three adjustable, removable bins fit into an overhead rail system, and one can hold an optional DVD entertainment system's screen.
 Cargo volume behind the rear seat is 15.3 cubic feet for standard-length models and 26.4 cubic feet for long-wheelbase minivans.

 Standard-length models and the long-wheelbase LX version use a 180-horsepower, 3.3-liter V-6.
 Touring and Limited long-wheelbase models get a 3.8-liter V-6 that generates 205 hp and 240 pounds-feet of torque.
 All Town & Country minivans use a four-speed automatic transmission.

 Antilock brakes are standard, but an electronic stability system is not available.
 Optional side curtain airbags protect occupants in all three rows of seats.
 An inflatable knee blocker helps protect the driver.
 LATCH child-safety seat anchors are installed, and rear parking assist is optional.